 Blogging for SEO is a critical part of your company’s online marketing strategy.
-Not only does it highlight your company’s products and services,
+Not only does it highlight your company’s products and services, but

 It depends on your company’s size and goals